 Hope these thoughts/ideas help you.
 Best of luck to you!

 Hello.
 My Friend and I are relocating to the Atlanta area from Colorado springs.
 We are running into issues finding a place due to our "not so great" rental history.
 I will be In the Atlanta area on the 5th of august.
 For now we will rent a room for a month until we can find a place.
 But it would be great to have found our permanent home before then.
-If you can help Please email me and let me know.
-This email address is being protected from spambots.
-You need JavaScript enabled to view it..
+If you can help Please email me and let me know. [email protected].
 In the email, let me know what you need from me if your willing to help.